HighIander/smart-jupyterlab-codex-assistant/README.md

 - **Generate patch:** requests a new notebook patch.
 - **Cancel:** interrupts an active Codex request.
 - **Automatically apply after patch generation:** applies a valid patch immediately.
 Use only when the notebook permission scope is narrow and the task is low risk.
 - **Automatically run selected cell(s) on apply:** executes selected notebook cells after patch application.
 This can run arbitrary code already present or generated in those cells.
+If the patch is expected to modify multiple cells, you could for example select the current cell and all cells above to automatically apply and run the full patch.
+Use together with shortcut Ctrl-Alt-A to automatically select the current cell and those above.
+- **Careful** automatic patch application and automatic run on patch apply together fully automate the AI response and can generate unwanted behaviour since AI results may be wrong or dangerous.
+Do only use for non-sensitive tasks in specially secured environments.
 - **Reject:** discards the currently displayed patch without modifying the notebook.
 - **Apply:** applies checked operations after validation.